 It’s hard enough to manage the usual stress of graduate student life…juggling parenting and all your other responsibilities on top of that?!
 What a challenge!
 YOU ARE NOT ALONE!!

-Me, Myself & Others: An Interpersonal Process Group
+Me, Myself & Others: An Interpersonal Process Group (space available)

 Are you struggling to communicate authentically with those around you?